iaretechnician/barebones-masterserver-wiki/Game-Server-Tutorial-(uNET).md

 If you've managed start the server (or host) in unity's editor and joined with client, congratulations!
 If you're having trouble, feel free to contact me.
 Here's what you should be aiming for:

 ![](http://i.imgur.com/D2hoH38.png)

+## Implementing IGameServer interface

+Our game server is only valid when it implements `IGameServer `interface.
+If you're using uNET HLAPI, general implementation is already written for you in script **`BMUnetGameServer.cs`**, this is what we'll be using to set things up faster.